Abishek2208/M3_grp60/BICOM/5_Report/Readme.md

 | 03	| Display Car battery info |  Pressing button three times   |	 All LED's ON in clockwise manner       |        All LED's ON in clockwise manne 	 |             Yes    |
 | 04	| Display Door status	 |  Pressing button four times    |	 All LED's ON in anti-clockwise manner	|        All LED's ON in anti-clockwise manner   |	         Yes    |

+## Applications
+Other uses for the BiCom system include

+* Sliding roofs, sliding doors, and tailgates are all more convenient to open and close.

+* For further security, the key has a "emergency button" built in.

+* At the touch of a button, it activates an audio and visual alarm in the vehicle.